 fees charged to the job seeker to apply for or fill the job.

-Boards must ensure that, after reviewing new job orders, designated staff:
+TWC and Boards must ensure that, after reviewing new job orders, Workforce Solutions Office staff:

-contact the employer before making any modifications to a job order, including modifications to the number of job openings within a job order; and
+contacts the employer before making any modifications to a job order, including modifications to the number of job openings within a job order; and

-place the job order on hold until the employer is contacted if employer contact is necessary.
+places the job order on hold until the employer is contacted if employer contact is necessary.

-Boards may determine whether designated staff need supervisory approval to modify a job order after an employer requests or agrees to modifications.
+TWC and Boards may determine whether designated Workforce Solutions Office staff members need supervisory approval to modify a job order after an employer requests or agrees to modifications.

-Boards must ensure that designated staff do not delete, cancel, or modify a job order—including modifying the number of job openings within the job order—if the following is true:
+TWC and Boards must ensure that designated Workforce Solutions Office staff members do not delete, cancel, or modify a job order—including modifying the number of job openings within the job order—if the following is true:

 The employer does not wish to modify the job order.